CharityCheck Directory Search

 Avoid Fakes.
 Not every group that looks, sounds or feels like a charity is truly a charity.
 Fake “charities” often adopt names similar to legitimate charities, siphoning off dollars needed for good works.
 They’re specially active around crises, natural disasters and other big news items and causes.
 Do a charity check to make sure the group is truly a charity.

 Confirm Identity.
-There are more than 1.7 million organizations recognized as tax-exempt by the IRS.
+There are more than 1.8 million organizations recognized as tax-exempt by the IRS.
 Their names are often similar.
 Similar names easily produce confusion.
-More than 17,000 organizations have "Veteran" in their names.
-More than 1,300 have "Habitat for Humanity."
-More than 80 have "American Cancer."
-Do a charity check to make sure you are supporting exactly the group you think.
+Do a charity check to make sure you are supporting exactly the group you want.

 Confirm Tax Status.
 Do a charity check to find the organization's tax status.
 Before you give, you should know the answers to these two questions -